Church’s Theorem (“An Unsolvable Problem”)

-The same error is repeated in Church’s “A note on the Entscheidungsproblem” (Footnote: Church, Alonzo.
-“A Note on the Entscheidungsproblem.”
-Journal of Symbolic Logic, 1936 Vol 1, pp 40-41, online at A Note on the Entscheidungsproblem, also see “Correction to A note on the Entscheidungsproblem.”
-Journal of Symbolic Logic, 1936 Vol 3, pp 101-102 (Note: the correction does not affect the above analysis).) where he refers to:
+The same error is repeated in Church’s A Note on the Entscheidungsproblem (Footnote: Church, Alonzo, A Note on the Entscheidungsproblem, Journal of Symbolic Logic, 1936 Vol 1, pp 40-41, details at https://doi.org/10.2307/2269326, also see “Correction to A note on the Entscheidungsproblem.”
+Journal of Symbolic Logic, 1936 Vol 3, pp 101-102, details at https://doi.org/10.2307/2269030 (Note: the correction does not affect the above analysis).) where he refers to:

 … the existence of a recursively defined function a of two positive integers such that, if y is the Gödel representation of a well-formed formula Y then a(x, y) is the Gödel representation of the xth formula in the enumeration of the formulas into which Y is convertible.

 Again, Church’s actual definition of the function a is a[x, GN(Y )], where the Gödel numbering function GN is not definable in a formula of the number systems that Church refers to.

 As site owner I reserve the right to keep my comments sections as I deem appropriate.
 I do not use that right to unfairly censor valid criticism.
 My reasons for deleting or editing comments do not include deleting a comment because it disagrees with what is on my website.
 Reasons for exclusion include: